Skip to main content

 ssh-add ~/.ssh/id_ed25519_edu

-3. Update the SSH Config File # Anchor link
+3. Update the SSH config file # Anchor link

 Edit (or create) your ~/.ssh/config file to define configurations for each GitHub account.